Gary Andersen: Playing career

 Andersen began his football career playing at Cottonwood High School, where he lettered in football for two years.
 After high school, he played center at Ricks College (now Brigham Young University–Idaho) in Rexburg, Idaho, for two seasons.
 As a freshman he was second team All-Conference and Ricks finished the season ranked fourth in the nation.
 In 1984, he was a First Team All-America selection and team captain as he helped Ricks to a number two ranking in the nation.
 He transferred to the University of Utah in Salt Lake City, where he lettered two years for the Utes and graduated in 1986 with a bachelor's degree in political science.

 Coaching career

 Utah

 Andersen returned to his alma mater in 1997, when he was hired by Ron McBride, his former offensive line coach with the Utes, to be defensive tackles coach.
-After McBride was fired as Utah's head coach at the end of the 2002 season, he left to be head coach at Southern Utah University.
+After McBride was fired as Utah's head coach at the end of the 2002 season, Andersen left to be head coach at Southern Utah University.
 Andersen only spent one season with the Thunderbirds and returned to Utah in 2004 when he was hired by Urban Meyer as the defensive line coach.
 He was the assistant head coach, defensive coordinator and defensive line coach from 2005 to 2008 and was a 2008 finalist for the Broyles Award, given annually to the nation's top college football assistant coach.